Desbloqueie Recursos Exclusivos

 about a square centimeter --

-mais ou menos um centímetro quadrado -- teria algo como
+cerca de um centímetro quadrado --

 there are something like 60 billion neutrinos per second

-teria algo como 60 bilhões de neutrinos por segundo
+há algo como 60 bilhões de neutrinos por segundo

 from the sun, passing

-do Sol, passando
+do sol, passando

 through every square centimeter of your body.

-através de cada centímetro quadrado do seu corpo.
+por cada centímetro quadrado do seu corpo.

 But you don't feel them, because the weak force